stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 For example, *ʃtajanowonowaʃ* is attested whereas *stajanowonowaʃ* is illicit.
 Are 11-grams still enough to handle this?
 If not, what is the new value of $n$, and how does that alter your estimate of a negative $n$-gram grammars size?
-Would you say that is a large grammar?
+Would you say that this is a large grammar?
 :::

 Samala's long-distance sibilant harmony can be handled by $n$-gram grammars, but not in an elegant fashion.